Agent-SAMA: State-Aware Mobile Assistant

 The \textbf{State Agent constructs and incrementally expands app interactions in real-time as a finite state machine (FSM)~\cite{wagner2006fsm}}—an abstract computational model that represents the system as a set of discrete states and transitions triggered by UI actions.
 This structured representation of the app's navigation flow enables the agent to maintain execution context, detect abnormal transitions, and reason about both past and future states.
 As illustrated in Figure~\ref{fig:fsm}, the FSM represents the UI transitions during task execution, where each state corresponds to a distinct app screen (i.e., \textbf{a state is represented as the natural language description of the screen generated by the State Agent}), and edges represent transitions triggered by user actions such as taps and swipes, maintaining a structured representation of the app's navigation flow.

 The FSM is defined as $\mathcal{M} = (S, A, T, s_0, G)$, where $S$ is the set of discovered UI states, $A$ is the action space, $T$ is the transition function, $s_0$ is the initial state, and $G$ denotes the goal state for current subgoals in each iteration during the task execution.
-For every perception result $p_i$, screenshot $i_i$ and subtask $g_i$, \textbf{each generated state node $s_{i}$ contains}: \begin{enumerate} \item a natural language \textit{state description} \( d_{\text{i}} \), summarizing the current screen; \item a \textit{description of next-state prediction} \( {d}_{\text{i+1}} \), estimating the next expected screen based on the subtask; and \item a pre- and post-condition: $\text{pre}^{i+1}$ and $\text{post}^{i}$. \end{enumerate} Each transition is defined as \( T(s_i, a_i) = (s_{i+1}, \text{pre}^{i+1}, \text{post}^{i}) \) , where \( s_i \) is the UI state at step $i$, \( a_i \) is the corresponding action, \( s_{i+1} \) is the resulting state, $\text{pre}^{i+1}$ is the precondition of $s_{i+1}$, indicating what must hold before the next state begins, and $\text{post}^{i}$ is the postcondition of $s_i$, representing what should hold after achieving the state in step $i$.
-The \textbf{Actor Agent} selects the corresponding tool (e.g., the mobile API to perform tapping on a specific coordinate, details in Appendix ~\ref{app:tools}) to perform the action $a_i$ based on the current subtask $g_i$ and the perception information $p_i$ to advance to state $s_{i+1}$.
+For every perception result $p_i$, screenshot $i_i$ and subtask $g_i$, \textbf{each generated state node $s_{i}$ contains}: \begin{enumerate} \item a natural language \textit{state description} \( d_{\text{i}} \), summarizing the current screen; \item a \textit{description of next-state prediction} \( {d}_{\text{i+1}} \), estimating the next expected screen based on the subtask; and \item a pre- and post-condition: $\text{pre}^{i+1}$ and $\text{post}^{i}$. \end{enumerate} To reduce \textbf{state explosion and avoid redundant states}, \tool assigns each state a state beacon—a concise semantic label derived from its state description \( d_{\text{i}} \).
+Before creating a beacon for the new FSM node, \textbf{State Agent} will check the state description and decide whether this node can be matched against previously seen beacons.
+Existing nodes are reused if a match is found, which reduces state explosion caused by redundant states.
+Each transition is defined as \( T(s_i, a_i) = (s_{i+1}, \text{pre}^{i+1}, \text{post}^{i}) \) , where \( s_i \) is the UI state at step $i$, \( a_i \) is the corresponding action, \( s_{i+1} \) is the resulting state, $\text{pre}^{i+1}$ is the precondition of $s_{i+1}$, indicating what must hold before the next state begins, and $\text{post}^{i}$ is the postcondition of $s_i$, representing what should hold after achieving the state in step $i$.
+The \textbf{Actor Agent} selects the corresponding tool (e.g., the mobile API to perform tapping on a specific coordinate) to perform the action $a_i$ based on the current subtask $g_i$ and the perception information $p_i$ to advance to state $s_{i+1}$.
 Note that for cross-app tasks, we create and maintain separate FSMs for each app.